Photo provided by Lisa Gilbert

 The Maine Moose Permitting Process

-To hunt for moose in Maine, you will need a permit; and due to high demand, these permits are administered in three ways only:
+To hunt for moose in Maine, you will need a permit; and due to high demand, these permits are administered in four ways only:

 - Through two chance lottery drawings (resident and non-resident)